This Month in a Nutshell

 Worms: Though it's best to treat for worms at the first sign, they will continue to surface throughout the winter and produce muddy casts that cause mowing problems.
 Worms are beneficial in that they digest organic matter providing nutrients and enriching the soil.
 They also do some valuable aeration.
 A lawn with worms is generally far healthier than one without.

 The problem end of the worm is the cast and your lawn may be covered with them by now.
 Brushing doesn't work when the casts are wet but you can reduce the casting.
-Making the surface of the soil less palatable is how most worm control products work and we still believe that an application of Soluble Iron or Ferrous Sulphate is as reliable as most but definately the most cost effective control method.
+Making the surface of the soil less palatable is how most worm control products work and we still believe that an application of Soluble Iron or Ferrous Sulphate is as reliable as most but definitely the most cost-effective control method.
 It is ideal if you are already using it as part of a moss control program.

 Finally, toadstools will be appearing which generally should not be of concern other than to keep you busy picking them out.